Waking up as early as the sun rises.

 Learning about the world and about myself.

 Some words on how I feel about our recent trip to Nepal, and more specifically the days we spent hiking through the Himalayas.
 When my partner proposed to include an 11-day trek through the Himalayas, I told him I’m not a mountain climber (or a ‘fit girl’ for that matter).
 I couldn’t have been more wrong.
 Since the Mount Everest was conquered first about 60 years ago, the area has become way more accessible to walkers of all different levels.
+If you’re planning to go, you should know that Everest Base Camp Trek is one of the best and most popular treks because it offers a great mix of leisure and adventure.
 We decided to do a less discovered trek to escape the crowds and combined the ‘Mardi Himal’ trek with the Khopra range.
 Being rewarded with stunning views, but at the same time seeing what an incredibly culturally diverse region it is.
 The people having adapted to an environment which can be as hostile as it is beautiful.

 Here are some impressions.